 How tough are you on your dishes?

-1. Stoneware is a ceramic that’s durable and affordable enough to stand up to everyday use.
+A ceramic that’s durable and affordable enough to stand up to everyday use.
 It’s covered in a thicker glaze for a glossy finish, and it can be put in the microwave or dishwasher.
 Its only drawback is a tendency to crack with sudden temperature changes, so stick with low temperatures when using it in a microwave.

-3. Porcelain looks similar to bone china but it’s stronger and more affordable.
+It looks similar to bone china but it’s stronger and more affordable.
 It is fired at a higher temperature, giving it a durable finish with a glassy quality.
 It comes in a variety of thicknesses, ranging from thin and delicate-looking to thick and hefty like the dishes used in many restaurants.
 It’s microwave- and dishwasher-safe.

-5. Plastics and tempered glass include melamine, a tough and nearly indestructible plastic, and several types of glass sold under brand names like Corelle® (made of a tempered glass laminated into layers) and Fire-King® (made of a durable glass similar to Pyrex®).
+They include melamine, a tough and nearly indestructible plastic, and several types of glass sold under brand names like Corelle® (made of a tempered glass laminated into layers) and Fire-King® (made of a durable glass similar to Pyrex®).
 All are chip-and break-resistant, affordable and dishwasher-and microwave-safe.
 They’re good for everyday use.
 Some people use these dishes as a third set for extremely casual dining, like supper on the patio, or as a set kids can use.